 If you have been involved in an accident and you had consumed alcohol beforehand, things can get even more complex.
 Read on to learn more about what happens when you get into a wreck after consuming alcohol.
 Remember, anytime you are facing a possible arrest for driving under the influence of intoxicants (DUII), it is best to seek legal counsel right away.
-As a DUI attorney in Bend, we are passionate about helping our clients through our years of experience in the legal field.
+When searching for “DUII attorney’s near me” you will find that Donahue Law Firm provides the best and most experienced and professional lawyers that will work tirelessly to defend you.
+Our DUI attorneys in Bend are passionate about helping our clients through our years of experience in the legal field.
 We can work with you to build an aggressive case for your defense.
-Contact us right away if you are facing a DUII.
+Contact us right away if you are facing a DUII charge.

 What Happens If You Were At Fault